kostafey/temporary-persistent/README.md

 (package-initialize)
 ```

-Then you can install popup-switcher with the following command:
+Then you can install temporary-persistent with the following command:

 <kbd>M-x package-install [RET] temporary-persistent [RET]</kbd>